yongplus/tinypng/README.md

  2.Recommended way,For more convenient and efficient, The software support the object can be dragged directly into the area of table in the window.
  3.You can push the button by a shortcut key releated to the button, For example :press Ctrl+O to add object, Ctrl+S to start task.
  4.Double-Clicking the any row in the table, the row releated to the image will preview in system image previewer.
- 5.Right-Clicking on the any row or selecting row and pressing key Del delete the row.
+ 5.Right-Clicking on the any rows or selecting rows and pressing key Del delete the row.
  Remark: If the object you gave is a folder,the sofeware will list automatically all the image files in that folder.